 Mr. Glazer is President and co-founder of Michigan Future, Inc., a non-partisan, non-profit organization.
 Michigan Future’s mission is to be a source of new ideas on how Michigan can succeed as a world class community in a knowledge-driven economy.
 Its work is funded by Michigan foundations.

+Mr. Glazer currently is heading efforts to implement a new agenda designed to raise household income for all.
 Prior to joining MFI, Mr. Glazer served as Deputy Director of the Michigan Department of Commerce during the Blanchard Administration.
 He received Bachelors and Masters degrees from the University of Michigan.
-Lou can be contacted at lou (at) michiganfuture.org
+To download a high resolution photo of Lou Glazer, click here.

-Don Grimes, Research Consultant
+Don Grimes, Research Specialist

 Donald R. Grimes is a research area specialist lead at the University of Michigan’s Research Seminar in Quantitative Economics.
 His primary research interests are in labor economics and economic forecasting.
 For the past two decades, he has worked on forecasting labor market activity in the metropolitan areas of Michigan.
 He has worked for many years with the Michigan departments of Commerce and Treasury and the Michigan Economic Development Corporation on policy analysis and evaluating economic strategies.
 He has also participated in economic studies designed to assist firms in their location and expansion decisions.
 He is co-director of a project to generate long-term economic and demographic projections for all of the counties of Michigan.

 He works as a consultant with Michigan Future where he does all of its economic analysis and co-authors with Lou Glazer the annual progress report on Michigan’s Transition to a Knowledge-Based Economy.